rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/servicenet-publicnet-requirement.rst

   configuration at the same time.

-1) :rax-dev-docs:`Create a Cloud Network via
+1) :rax-dev-docs:`Create a Cloud Network with
 the Neutron API<cloud-networks/v2/api-reference/network-operations/#create-network>`
 or via the neutron CLI.
-You cannot create the network via the mycloud portal.
+You cannot create the network by using the Cloud Control Panel.".

 2) Within the Cloud Network you just created, :rax-dev-docs:`Create a subnet